ausgerechnet/spheroscope/library/guidelines.md

 - groups are defined widely, with prototypical cases including e.g. professions, parties/organisations or nationalities
 - formal distinction at the blurry line between group and attribute: when in doubt, an adjective does not designate a group even if the corresponding noun does (she's a German: yes, she's German: no)
 - we also annotate ad hoc groups (cf. first example)
+- #24 only covers statements about group memberships that go beyond purely characterising the entity.
+I.e. examples will often involve an entity and a verb phrase (e.g. is a member of) or a genitive construction (XY's membership in Z).
+Group statements that only specify the entity's background (e.g. via a modifying noun phrase) are annotated as #57.

 ## examples ##
 - **The clintons** are **fat cats** who are owned by the multinationals